krprzenioslo/Hystrixwiki2/How-To-Use.md

     })
 ```

-More information about Observable can be found at https://github.com/ReactiveX/RxJava/wiki/How-To-Use-RxJava
+More information about Observable can be found at http://reactivex.io/documentation/observable.html

 <a name='Fallback'/>
 ## Fallback

-Graceful degradation can be achieved by adding a [getFallback()](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html#getFallback\(\)) implementation that executes for all types of failure such as [run()](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html#run\(\)) failure, timeout, thread pool or semaphore rejection and circuit-breaker short-circuiting.
+You can support graceful degradation by adding a [getFallback()](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html#getFallback\(\)) implementation that executes for all types of failure such as [run()](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html#run\(\)) failure, timeout, thread pool or semaphore rejection, and circuit-breaker short-circuiting.
+The following example includes such a fallback:

 ```java
 public class CommandHelloFailure extends HystrixCommand<String> {